-Around 200 stagehands, vast numbers of costumes and scenery, and a whole lot of storage space combine to make this flexibility possible; sets can be switched in and out quickly, as required by the changing performance.
+Around 200 stagehands, vast numbers of costumes, swathes of scenery, and a whole lot of storage space combine to ensure sets can be switched in and out quickly, as required by the changing performance.

 Claudio Abbado, Luciano Pavarotti , Maria Callas, Enrico Caruso, Joan Sutherland, Anna Netrebko, Montserrat Caballé, Plácido Domingo, Gustav Mahler, José Carreras, Elisabeth Schwarzkopf, Riccardo Muti, and Herbet von Karajan are just some of the names who’ve worked at (or with) the Staatsoper.

 And it’s not just the prestigious operatic history that contributes to the opera house’s fame.
 It hosts the world-famous Opernball (Vienna Opera Ball) in February, for example, and even played a central role in one of the Mission Impossible films.